Suzie is a busy mom with three energetic kids. She loves finding and sharing activities and solutions to help her fellow moms stay sane.

 I have tried this method, and we have managed to avoid head lice through a couple of epidemics.

-Rinsing with vinegar will loosen the glue that attaches nits to hair.
+Rinsing with vinegar will loosen the glue that attaches nits to the hair.
 The acidity and smell will also deter lice from your hair.
 Be careful when using on young children, though, as the smell of vinegar is very strong and can be quite irritating.

-Similarly to tea tree oil, coconut oil appears to have a scent that lice avoid.
+Similar to tea tree oil, coconut oil appears to have a scent that lice avoid.

 Use it in the same way as the tea tree oil.

-There are also many coconut hair products available, however parents advise that you should make sure that you use real coconut oil, or products containing real coconut oil.
+There are also many coconut hair products available, however, parents advise that you should make sure that you use real coconut oil, or products containing real coconut oil.

 Personally, I love coconut oil but find the smell a little overwhelming.
-Hopefully lice feel the same way!
+Hopefully, lice feel the same way!

 Hairspray and Gel

-I haven't personally tried hairspray or gel on my children's hair as a preventative method; however, a lot parents have said that simply using styling products has deterred head lice from choosing their kids' hair.
+I haven't personally tried hairspray or gel on my children's hair as a preventative method; however, a lot of parents have said that simply using styling products has deterred head lice from choosing their kids' hair.
 It's well worth a try, as most of us already have these products handy anyway.

-This might sound bizarre, but one mother told me how she killed all the lice in her daughter's hair by rinsing with regular, sugar-free mouthwash, and then leaving it in the hair under a shower cap for two hours.
+This might sound bizarre, but one mother told me how she killed all the lice in her daughter's hair by rinsing it with regular, sugar-free mouthwash, and then leaving it in the hair under a shower cap for two hours.

 She now regularly sprays her children's hair with mouthwash during head lice epidemics at school.
 She says the scent repels new lice.